Toronto Toros: History

-The Toros moved to the Gardens for the 1974–75 season.
-However, by this time Harold Ballard had regained control of the Gardens.
+The Toros moved to Maple Leaf Gardens for the 1974–75 season, however, by this time Harold Ballard had regained control of the Gardens.
 Ballard was a virulent opponent of the WHA; he never forgave the upstart league for nearly decimating the Leafs' roster in the early 1970s, and Ballard had a few years earlier been involved with a power struggle with Bassett's father for control of the Maple Leafs, one that Ballard ultimately won.
-Ballard deliberately made the Toros' lease terms at the Gardens as onerous as possible.
-The Toros' lease with Maple Leaf Gardens Ltd. called for them to pay $15,000 per game.
+Ballard deliberately made the Toros' lease terms at the Gardens as onerous as possible with the Toros' lease with Maple Leaf Gardens Ltd. calling for them to pay $15,000 per game.
 However, much to Bassett's outrage, the arena was dim for the first game.
 It was then that Ballard demanded $3,500 for use of the lights.
 Ballard also denied the Toros access to the Leafs' locker room, forcing them to build their own at a cost of $55,000.
 He also removed the cushions from the home bench for Toros' games (he told an arena worker, "Let 'em buy their own cushions!").
 It was obvious that Ballard was angered at the WHA being literally in his backyard, and took his frustration on the renegade league out on the Toros.

 Despite the financial difficulties, the Toros managed to strengthen themselves in the off-season.
 They signed two ex-Leafs: former NHL superstar Frank Mahovlich and the hero from the 1972 Summit Series, Paul Henderson, as well as Czech star Vaclav Nedomansky, who defected to Toronto.
 Tom Simpson became the first professional hockey player in Toronto to have a 50-goal season, scoring 52 goals (a number he would never come close to matching again).
-The Toros finished the year with the league's fifth-best record at 43-33-2, but were knocked out of the playoffs in the first round by the San Diego Mariners.
+The Toros finished the year with the league's fifth-best record at 43–33–2, but were knocked out of the playoffs in the first round by the San Diego Mariners.
 The Toros were now averaging 10,000 fans per home game.
+Notably, the Toros staged an event during the intermission of a Toros game where stunt rider Evel Knievel took four shots (worth $5,000 each) against a Toro goaltender (originally meant to be Gilles Gratton but instead it was done by Les Binkley); Knievel went 2-for-4.